Process States in Operating System

-Running -> Terminated: When the execution of a process has completed, then the OS terminates that process from running state.
+Running -> Terminated: When the execution of a process has been completed, then the OS terminates that process from the running state.

 Running -> Ready: When the time slot of the processor expired, then the operating system shifted the running process to the ready state.